markhliu/DGAI/README.md

-# DGAI
+# Demystify Generative AI

 “Technology advanced enough is indistinguishable from magic.”

 --Arthur C. Clarke (author of 2001: A Space Odyssey)

-## Demystify Generative AI: a simple introduction to generative AI for people without computer science background.
+## A simple introduction to generative AI for people without computer science background.

 A 16-chapter series to introduce generative AI on how to generate images, text, music, figures, patterns, and more.
 The series show how to: